opendistro/for-elasticsearch-docs/docs/alerting/security.md

 }
 ```

-Now when users view alerting resources in Kibana (or make REST API calls), they only see monitors and destinations created by users who share *at least one* backend role.
-For example, consider three users: `jdoe`, `jroe`, and `psantos`, all of whom have full access to alerting.
+Now when users view alerting resources in Kibana (or make REST API calls), they only see monitors and destinations that are created by users who share *at least one* backend role.
+For example, consider three users who all have full access to alerting: `jdoe`, `jroe`, and `psantos`.

 `jdoe` and `jroe` are on the same team at work and both have the `analyst` backend role. `psantos` has the `human-resources` backend role.

-If `jdoe` creates a monitor, `jroe` can see and modify it. `psantos` can't.
+If `jdoe` creates a monitor, `jroe` can see and modify it, but `psantos` can't.
 If that monitor generates an alert, the situation is the same: `jroe` can see and acknowledge it, but `psantos` can't.
-If `psantos` creates a destination---you guessed it---neither `jdoe` nor `jroe` can see or modify it.
+If `psantos` creates a destination, `jdoe` and `jroe` can't see or modify it.

 <!-- ## (Advanced) Limit access by individual